-Richmont seeks to equip students with knowledge and skills to enhance their ability to provide professional counseling and or marriage and family therapy to address a variety of personal and interpersonal issues.
+Richmont seeks to equip students with knowledge and skills to enhance their ability to provide clinical mental health counseling and or marriage and family therapy to address a variety of personal and interpersonal issues.
 The M.A. curriculum is designed to offer coursework deemed crucial for the academic requirements of licensure as a professional counselor (LPC) and/or marriage and family therapist (LMFT).
-This facet of the curriculum (professional counseling focus) is fashioned to develop a broadrange of understanding of human behavior and personality, clinical intervention strategies, and standards of professional therapeutic practice.

-Richmont seeks to attract academically minded students who have a heartfelt desire to integrate professional counseling and Christian faith.
+This facet of the curriculum (clinical mental health counseling focus) is fashioned to develop a broad range of understanding of human behavior and personality, clinical intervention strategies, and standards of professional therapeutic practice.
+Richmont seeks to attract academically minded students who have a heartfelt desire to integrate mental health counseling and Christian faith.
 Typical graduates of the M.A. program will pursue licensure as a mental health professional and become employed in a church, agency or private setting.
 Richmont alumni live and work throughout the United States, with some practicing in international settings.